 Time to read: 4 mins

 A colleague recently recommended that I listen to an interview with Google’s Lazlo Bock (the company’s VP of People Operations) on the Hidden Brain podcast.
 Towards the end of the interview, Lazlo mentioned two terms that most of us may be unfamiliar with.
-Although we have an understanding of them and may have even experienced the phenomena.
-The two terms were:
+Although we may have experienced the phenomena.
+These were:

 - Psychological Safety; and

 Lazlo’s interview delved into topics such as how employee reviews are done, how employers decide which staff members receive a pay increase, the hiring process, and other HR-related topics.

 Unless you’re working in an extremely progressive workplace, most of these topics are somewhat outside our control and influence.

 The topic of psychological safety is intriguing because it’s something that can be observed in smaller teams and in organisations as a whole.
 It may even exist within your own family.